ClareJolly/algorithmic-complexity/README.md

 ## Timing graphs for my finding duplicates algorithm

-20 times - average
+### 20 times - average
 ![duplicates](images/find-dupes.png)

+In order to smooth this out I was advised to use median instead of average.
+So.....

-20 times - median
+### 20 times - median
 ![duplicates-median](images/find-dupes-median.png)

+Still getting an odd spike around 45,000 - but it is much smoother